liudaodanOo/liudaodanoo.github.io/frontend/concepts/webpack/buildprocess.md

 # The build process

 ## Step 1.
-Module graph
+Modules dependencies graph

 Each import is treated as a module.

 Each module contains imports it needs.

+Generate dependencies' tree.

 ## Step 2.
 Chunk graph

-`Chunk graph` is the kind of how webpack splits the application into parts.
+<span hl>Chunk graph</span> is the kind of how webpack splits the application into parts.

 Each chunk contains the modules it needs.